endevver/mt-plugin-content-wizard/README.md

 # Structured Content Wizard Overview

 The Structured Content Wizard plugin for Movable Type and Melody makes structured blogging and creating form-based content easy!
 Simply create a step-by-step wizard interface for authors to work with.

-Easily define your wizard with a YAML structure (no programming necessary!) in your theme, and specify a template to output your content into.
-The result is saved as an Asset that you can insert into an Entry or Page, for example.
+* Easily define your wizard with a YAML structure in your theme (no programming necessary)!

-Many wizards can be defined within a single theme.
-So, for example, you can have both a Newsletter and a DVD Review wizard, each uniquely set up to match that type of content.
-Each step of the wizard interface can have any number and type of fields to suit your requirements.
+* Define many unique wizards in a single theme.
+* Each step of the wizard interface can have any number and type of fields to suit your requirements.
+* Create a custom template to output wizard content exactly as needed.
+* Wizard content is saved as an Asset that you can insert into an Entry or Page, for example.
+* Edit content through the same wizard interface where it was created.

+Wizards are defined as part of a theme and build off of Config Assistant's existing simple field definition capabilities.
+Developers familiar with creating Theme Options or Plugin Options with Config Assistant will be right at home with the Structured Content Wizard and will have a working wizard completed in no time!

 # Prerequisites